sourcery-ai-experiments/blog.nathanv.me/content/posts/self-host-docker.md

 So far so good.

-However, Cloudflare's [official instructions](https://developers.cloudflare.com/argo-tunnel/reference/docker/) of how to use Argo Tunnel with Docker conatiners, kinda sucks and is very manual.
+However, Cloudflare's [official instructions](https://developers.cloudflare.com/argo-tunnel/reference/docker/) of how to use Argo Tunnel with Docker conatiners kinda sucks and is very manual.
 No good.
-I initially tried to use an [nginx reverse proxy](https://github.com/jwilder/nginx-proxy) and have a single tunnel coming out of the Docker host but wasn't able to get it work.
+I initially tried to use an [nginx reverse proxy](https://github.com/jwilder/nginx-proxy) and have a single tunnel coming out of the Docker host, but wasn't able to get it work.
 Then, I came across [Hera](https://github.com/aschzero/hera).

 Hera is a Docker container which automatically monitors your containers and creates